Archipelago

 An archipelago (/ˌɑːrkəˈpɛləɡoʊ/ AR-kə-PEL-ə-goh), sometimes called an island group or island chain, is a chain, cluster, or collection of islands.
 An archipelago may be in an ocean, a sea, or a smaller body of water.
-Examples of archipelagos include the Aegean Islands (the origin of the term), the Canadian Arctic Archipelago, the Stockholm Archipelago, the Malay Archipelago (which includes the Indonesian and Philippine Archipelagos), the Lucayan (Bahamian) Archipelago, the Japanese archipelago, and the Hawaiian Archipelago.
+The largest archipelago country in the world is Indonesia, whose territory comprises most of the Indonesian Archipelago.
+Examples of archipelagos include the Philippine Islands, Aegean Islands (the origin of the term archipelago), the Canadian Arctic Archipelago, the Stockholm Archipelago, the Lucayan (Bahamian) Archipelago, the Japanese archipelago, the Hawaiian Archipelago, and the Galapagos.

 Etymology

-The word archipelago is derived from the Italian arcipelago, used as a proper name for the Aegean Sea, itself perhaps a deformation of the Greek Αιγαίον Πέλαγος.
-Later, usage shifted to refer to the Aegean Islands (since the sea has a large number of islands).
+The word archipelago is derived from the Italian arcipelago (used as a proper name for the Aegean Sea), itself perhaps a deformation of the Greek Αιγαίον Πέλαγος.
+Usage later shifted to refer to the Aegean Islands (since the sea has a large number of islands).
 The erudite paretymology, deriving the word from Ancient Greek ἄρχι- (arkhi-, "chief") and πέλαγος (pélagos, "sea"), proposed by Buondelmonti, can still be found.

 Geographic types

-Archipelagos may be found isolated in large amounts of water or neighboring a large land mass.
+Archipelagos may be found isolated in large bodies of water or neighboring a large land mass.
 For example, Scotland has more than 700 islands surrounding its mainland, which form an archipelago.

 Depending on their geological origin, islands forming archipelagos can be referred to as oceanic islands, continental fragments, or continental islands.

 Oceanic islands

-Oceanic islands are formed by volcanoes erupting from the ocean floor.
+These are landmasses that are typically formed due to volcanic activity.
+Oceanic islands rise from the seafloor and do not have any underlying continental rock.

 The Hawaiian Islands and Galapagos Islands in the Pacific, and Mascarene Islands in the south Indian Ocean are examples.

+Some oceanic islands can emerge above sea level and form volcanic islands.
+The Azores archipelago of Portugal, located in the North Atlantic Ocean, known for its lush volcanic landscapes and hot springs is an example.

 Continental fragments

-Continental fragments are islands that were once part of a continent, and became separated due to natural disasters.
-The fragments may also be formed by moving glaciers which cut out land, which then fills with water.
-The Farallon Islands off the coast of California are examples of continental islands.
+Continental fragments are islands that were once part of a continent, and became separated due to natural processes.
+For example, the fragments may be formed by moving glaciers which cut out land, which then fills with water.
+The Farallon Islands off the coast of California are examples of continental fragment islands.

+Coral cay archipelago

+A coral cay archipelago is formed when ocean currents transport sediments that gradually build up on coral reefs.
+The Florida Keys are one example.